AdobeDocs/experience-manager-cloud-service.en/help/development/understand-an-aem-projects-content-package-structure.md

 kt: 3404
 ---

-# Understand an AEM Project's Content Package Structure (DRAFT)
+# Understand an AEM Project's Content Package Structure

 AEM application deployments must be comprised of a single AEM content package.
 This content package should in turn contain sub-packages that comprise everything required by the application to function, including code, configuration and any supporting baseline content.